pfeghali/CS32-FinalPrep/README.md

 An operating system is a peice of software which isolated you from the complexities of hardware resources.
 There are 3 types of operating systems.
 1. Single user, single process system - One user and one process at at time.
 2. Single user, multi-process system - One user, but the OS allows users to execute multiple processes simultaneously.
+3. Multiuser, multi-process system - OSes that allow many users to all execute multiple processes simultaneously.

+## Program Execution
+When a program executes, a loader program reads the application from the disk and loads it into main memory.
+The CPU then fetches the first instruction and determines if it is valid.
+If so, then executes, otherwise throws an error.
+This cycle is known as a **`machine cycle`**, composed of *Fetching, Decoding, and Executing*.
+## Kernel
+The kernel manages the complications of process management.
+It provides methods of dealing woth processes, sending information between them, and allows the CPU to schedule work to execute processes 'simultaneously' one a single core.
+The kernel also manages file IO.
+The kernel also decides how to properly allocate space for files.
 ## Application / OS / Hardware Stack
 The app stack is where everythig exists.
 I really don't want to get into this, so I won't.
 This should be implicitly well defined with everything else.
 ## Unix Processes